ammarhakim/ammar-simjournal/je/je3/je3-homoslab-rte.rst

 Problem 3
 +++++++++

 Same as Problem 2 except :math:`\mu_0=0.5`.
-All 84 Fourier modes are used to compute the azimuthal dependence of the radiance.
+64 Fourier modes are used to compute the azimuthal dependence of the radiance.

 .. figure:: s34-rte-slab-gs-radiances-phi0.csv.png
   :width: 100%